-The 2021 analysis has been amended to meet product definitions now used in the Syndicate's reporting.
+The 2022 figures of the above analysis has been amended to align with product definitions now used in the Syndicate's reporting (with Treaty business managed with similar direct classes) for comparability and consistency purposes and the small proportion of the result arising from areas defined as run-off lines are now immaterial to report separately.
 Further details of the product areas are provided below.